Identifying management or control

 - Review control measures to ensure they are effective.

-Refer to the Code of Practice - How to manage and control asbestos in the workplace for detailed information on managing the risks in your workplace.
+Refer to the Asbestos safety checklist and the Code of Practice - How to manage and control asbestos in the workplace for detailed information on managing the risks in your workplace.

 Employers who own their premises